shuvabratadey/ESP32-tft-display-micropython/README.md

-# ESP32-tft-display-micropython
-ST7789 driver for MicroPython
+# ESP32 & ST7789 tft_display driver for MicroPython
 ==================================

 This is a MicroPython driver for 240x240 ST7789 display without CS pin.
 It also supports esp8266 Nodemcu board.